Terms and conditions

 Current health advice should be sought at time of departure from a reputable travel clinic or medical practice, but currently no vaccinations are mandatory for travel to Cambodia.

-It is a condition of booking that all clients are individually insured.
-This travel insurance should cover personal accident, medical expenses, including evacuation and repatriation, trip cancellation and loss of personal effects.
+PhoceaMekong cruises is insured with the company “FORTE international insurance”, a company recognized for its seriousness, including passenger liability.
+However, it is always preferable that passengers are individually insured.
+This travel insurance must cover personal accidents, medical expenses, including evacuation and repatriation, cancellation of travel and loss of personal effects.

 ————Passports and Visas————–